hoimingkenny/kenny-website/docs/java/concurreny/thread-safe.md

 3. <Term>ReadWriteLock</Term>
     1. In `java.util.concurrent.locks.ReadWriteLock` package.
     2. A lock that allows multiple readers to access a shared resource simultaneously but restricts writers to exclusive access.
+    3. ReadLock: If no thread holds the write lock, any number of threads can acquire the read lock.
+    4. A thread can acquire the write lock only if no other threads hold either the read lock or the write lock.
+All read and write requests wait until the write lock is released.
-    3. Ideal for scenarios where reads significantly outnumber writes, enhancing concurrency.
+    5. Ideal for scenarios where reads significantly outnumber writes, enhancing concurrency.
 4. <Term>Optimistic and Pessimistic Locks</Term>
     1. Pessimistic locking: assumes the worst-case scenario and locks resource before access.
     2. Both `synchronized` and `ReentrantLock` are example of pessimistic locks.